 Q:What is Songwriters in Seattle?

-A: In a nutshell, SiS is a 501(c)(3) non-profit org that supports our Pacific NW creative community through educational and promotional endeavors.
+A: In a nutshell, SiS is a 501(c)3 non-profit org that supports our Pacific NW creative community through educational, creative, and performance based events.

-*We are not a service but an infrastructure which, through the efforts of our volunteers, allows our vibrant creative community to progress in a variety of ways.
+*We are not a service but an infrastructure which, through the efforts of our volunteer event hosts, allows our vibrant creative community to build and progress in a variety of ways.

 Q: What kinds of events and projects does SiS run?